Jingnan-Cao/Notes-of-Software-Engineering/README.md

 # Notes-of-Software-Engineering
-Studying notes repository
+Studying notes repository.

 Including:

-	|Version Control
++ Version Control

-		Why we need version control?
+	-  Why we need version control?
-		How Git do version control?
+	- How Git do version control?
-		How to use GitHub?
+	- How to use GitHub?
-	|Package Control
++ Package Control
-		Ruby -- What's in gem?
+	- Ruby -- What's in gem?

-	|Web Concepts
++ Web Concepts

 	...